Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Discussion on Obtained Results

-Gemini-2.5-Flash and Qwen-3-8B-Instruct, both reasoning-oriented models, show mixed performance when explicit reasoning is disabled through removal of thinking budgets and tags.
-Even under this constrained setup, they perform lower than several instruction-focused SLMs.
-Qwen-3-8B-Instruct underperforms relative to Qwen-3-4B-Instruct in some stages despite having more parameters, suggesting that reasoning-oriented architectures may require careful adaptation for instruction-tuned settings.
-Overall, fine-tuned SLMs, including 3-4B models such as Qwen-3-4B-Instruct, LLaMA-3.2-3B-Instruct and Phi-4-Mini, as well as 8B models such as LLaMA-3.1-8B-Instruct and Qwen-3-8B-Instruct, represent viable solutions for context-summarized multi-turn customer-service QA.
-However, SmolLM3-3B-Instruct and Gemma-3-4B-Instruct demonstrate persistent limitations across qualitative dimensions, indicating that not all SLM architectures are equally suited for this task despite similar parameter counts.
+Results also show that model architecture impacts adaptability in customer-service QA settings, as this experiment is conducted under instruction-tuned settings.
+Although thinking budgets are set to enforce instruction-tuned behavior, Gemini-2.5-Flash and Qwen-3-8B-Instruct, which are reasoning-oriented models, show mixed performance when explicit reasoning is disabled through the removal of thinking budgets and tags.
+Under this setup, they perform lower than several instruction-focused SLMs.
+Qwen-3-8B-Instruct also underperforms compared to Qwen-3-4B-Instruct in some stages despite having more parameters (Table~\ref{tab:llm_judge_stagewise}), suggesting that reasoning-oriented architectures may require careful adaptation for instruction-tuned settings.
+In addition, Gemma-3-4B-Instruct, which is based on a multimodal architecture, also records lower performance across qualitative dimensions even after disabling multimodal components (Tables~\ref{tab:llm_judge_eval}, \ref{tab:human_eval}), indicating that such architectures may be less suitable for this task under instruction-tuned settings.
+Overall, fine-tuned SLMs, including 3-4B models such as Qwen-3-4B-Instruct, LLaMA-3.2-3B-Instruct and Phi-4-Mini, as well as 8B models such as LLaMA-3.1-8B-Instruct and Qwen-3-8B-Instruct, demonstrate strong performance for context-summarized multi-turn customer-service QA.
+However, SmolLM3-3B-Instruct and Gemma-3-4B-Instruct show consistent limitations across qualitative dimensions, indicating that not all SLM architectures are equally suitable for this task despite similar parameter sizes.